tmpreston/docs-2/docs/api/application.md

 ### use_github_oauth_with_config

-Enables GitHub OAuth authentication with custom configuration
+Enables GitHub OAuth authentication with custom configuration.

 **Input:** `OAuthOptions -> unit`